How to Freeze Your Credit

 Can you still build credit with a credit freeze?

-You can still build credit with a credit freeze.
-It does not affect your ability to use your current credit cards and practice behaviors that can help build credit.
-You will need to go through the process of lifting the freeze on your credit to open up new lines of credit, including new credit cards.
+Yes, you can still build credit with a credit freeze.
+It doesn’t affect your ability to use your current credit cards or practice behaviors that can help build credit.
+But if you want to open new lines of credit, including new credit cards, you will need to go through the process of lifting the freeze on your credit.

 Does freezing your credit hurt your credit?

-No, freezing your credit does not affect your credit score.
-It also will not affect your ability to get your annual free credit report.
-It also does not keep you from opening a new credit card account, though you must first lift the freeze to do so.
+No, freezing your credit does not affect your credit score, and it won’t affect your ability to get your annual free credit report.
+It also does not keep you from opening a new credit card account, though you must first lift the freeze to apply.

 Is freezing your credit different from locking your credit?